zacharyvoase/bossy/README.md

-# Boss
+# Bossy

-Boss is a tool for writing and running shell commands in Python.
+Bossy is a tool for writing and running shell commands in Python.

 ## Example